Go to Main Body - Battle of Hastings in 1066

 Plantagenet dynasty Henry II (1154-1189) saw his sons fighting amongst themselves over their inheritance.
 Upon his death, he was succeeded by his son

 The Edict of Expulsion, a royal decree in 1290 by Edward I expelled all Jews from England.
 This lasted until Oliver Cromwell in 1655.
-Based on the passage in Genesis 12:3 about God's blessing and cursing when it comes to the Jews, it's not surprising that the reigns of Edward I's son Edward II (1307-1327) and grandson Edward III (1327-1377) were subsequently filled with disasters.
+Looking at Genesis 12:3, God's blessing and cursing of the nations aligning with their treatment of the Hebrew people, it is perhaps not surprising that the reigns in England of Edward I's son Edward II (1307-1327) and his grandson Edward III (1327-1377) were filled with disasters.

-Edward II's reign included a major defeat in Scotland to Robert the Bruce in 1314, a widespread famine in England in 1315, and war with the barons.
+Edward II's reign saw a major defeat in Scotland to Robert the Bruce in 1314, a widespread famine in England in 1315, and ongoing war with the barons.
 Edward had married Isabella the daughter of the King of France, but in 1325 she went to Paris and aligned herself to an exiled baron there, Roger Mortimer.
-Baron Mortimer returned to England, defeating Edward, with Edward's death in prison following shortly after at the young age of 43.
+Roger returned to England, defeating Edward, with Edward's death in prison following shortly after at the young age of 43.
 Isabella now became regent for three years (1327-1330) on behalf of their young son Edward III.
-More disaster followed shortly after with the Bubonic Plague (Black Death in England) 1348-1349 and 1361-1362, when perhaps 50% of the English population died.
+More disasters followed shortly after with the Bubonic Plague (Black Death in England) 1348-1349 and 1361-1362, when perhaps 50% of the population died.
+"Bring out your dead".
 A horrendous time.

 During this period, particularly after 1348, the House of Plantegenet adopted the

-House of Lancaster branch Henry IV (1399-1413).
 Henry IV was followed by his son Henry V (1413-1422), who famously fought the Battle of Agincourt in 1415.
 Extolled in Shakespeare's play "Henry V" — "once more unto the breach dear friends" — the English won the battle despite being vastly outnumbered by the French.
 In 1420 the French King Charles VI sued for peace, granting Henry his daughter Catherine of Valois, and the promise that the English line would succeed to the French throne.
-Though after Henry and Catherine's son was born in 1421, Henry died of dysentery the following year.
+But after Henry and Catherine's son was born in 1421, Henry died of dysentery the following year.

 Flashback to Agincourt and its aftermath.
-After Henry V died in 1422, Catherine, the French princess, had married Owen Tudor, a Welsh courtier by whom she had a son Edmund Tudor in 1430.
-In 1455 at the start of the War of Roses, her earlier son King Henry VI chose a young girl, Margaret Beaufort (a descendant of the Duke of Lancaster) as a bride for his half-brother Edmund, Margaret being in fact just 12 when she married him.
+After Henry V died in 1422, Catherine, the French princess, married Owen Tudor, a Welsh courtier by whom she had a son Edmund Tudor in 1430.
+In 1455 at start of War of the Roses, King Henry VI chose young Margaret Beaufort (a great-granddaughter of John of Gaunt through his 3rd wife Katherine Swynford) as a bride for his half-brother Edmund, Margaret being just 12 when she married him.
 Edmund was subsequently taken prisoner by Yorkist forces less than a year later, dying of the plague in captivity in 1456, leaving Margaret a 13-year-old widow, and seven months pregnant.
-For the next four years, Jasper Tudor, the Earl of Pembroke who was Edmund's younger brother, undertook to protect Edmund's young widow and her new-born baby.
+For the next four years, Jasper Tudor, the Earl of Pembroke who was Edmund's younger brother, undertook to protect the young widow and her new-born baby.
+She remarried in 1458.

-On Christmas Day 1483, Henry pledged to marry the eldest daughter of Edward IV, Elizabeth of York, sister of Edward V. Henry had gained the support of the Woodvilles, in-laws of the late Edward IV, and sailed with a small French and Scottish force in August 1485, landing at Mill Bay near Dale, Pembrokeshire.
-He marched towards England accompanied by his uncle Jasper and the Earl of Oxford, and from Wales, an army of around 5,000 soldiers.
+On Christmas Day 1483, Henry pledged to marry the eldest daughter of King Edward IV, Elizabeth of York.
+Now having the support of the Woodvilles, the late king's in-laws, in August 1485 Henry sailed to England with a small French and Scottish force, landing at Mill Bay near Dale in Pembrokeshire.
+He marched towards battle accompanied by Jasper and the Earl of Oxford, and an army from Wales of around 5,000 soldiers.

 Henry was aware that his best chance to seize the throne was to engage Richard quickly and defeat him immediately, as Richard had reinforcements in Nottingham and Leicester and only needed to avoid being killed to keep his throne.